Last Updated on June 19, 2023 by Chase Manhattan

 A car’s engine running on a ratio of excessive air and less fuel is said to have a lean mixture.

 This mixture yields nitrogen-oxide pollutants that hinder acceleration and may damage the engine.
-If the car’s engine is running on excessive fuel with less air ratio, it is said to have a rich mixture.
+If the car’s engine is running on excessive fuel with less air ratio, it is said to have a gas rich mixture.
 A rich mixture causes your vehicle to pollute the air and heat up too quickly.
+This excess head can also cause damage to your exhaust system, and your catalytic converter specifically.

 How Do Oxygen Sensors Get Dirty